 Always keep dahlias weeded, they don't like competition

 More Information on Dahlias

 If you'd like more information regarding dahlias, check out the links below.

-Written by Cinthia Milner, garden coach, blog writer, outside sales staff.
+Written by Cinthia Milner, garden coach, and blog writer.

-BB Barns serves all of Western North Carolina, upstate South Carolina and Tennessee.
+B.B.
+Barns Garden Center serves all of Western North Carolina, upstate South Carolina and Tennessee.